cnr-ibba/BIOINFO-guidelines/docs/nextflow/running.rst

 Execute a community pipeline
 ----------------------------

-Nextflow lets to build and share bioinformatics pipelines accross the community.
+Nextflow lets to build and share bioinformatics pipelines across the community.
 The simples way to use nextflow is to identify the pipeline you need, check for its requirements and then launch it using your data.
 Since all the nextflow community pipelines are public, you could download and modify them according your needs.